jetpks/short-service/README.md

 [shortness](https://github.com/techosaurus/shortness) as the storage library.

-Available through npm: `npm install short-service` edit the config file to use your own domain, and you're off to the races.
+Clone, edit the config file to use your own domain, `npm install` and you're off to the races.

 ### API